iMoonLab/PVRNet/README.md

 ### Introduction
 This work will appear in AAAI 2019.
 We propose a point-view relation neural network called PVRNet for 3D shape recognition and retrieval.
 You can chekc our [paper](https://arxiv.org/abs/1812.00333) for more details.

-In this repository, our code and data is released for training our PVRNet on ModelNet40 dataset.
+In this repository, our code and data are released for training our PVRNet on ModelNet40 dataset.

 ### Citation
 If you find our work useful in your research, please cite our paper: